ehsan/clang-format-reformat-branch/README.md

 Instructions
 ============

-After the tree-wise conversion planned to happen on Nov 30 2018 [3], you can follow the following steps in order to rebase your local changes on top of the reformatted tree.
+After the tree-wide conversion planned to happen on Nov 30 2018 [3], you can follow the following steps in order to rebase your local changes on top of the reformatted tree.